Hare–Clark electoral system: History

 Thomas Hare (1806–1891) is generally credited with the conception of the single transferable vote, while Andrew Inglis Clark (1848–1907) introduced the system to Tasmania with a modified counting method.

 "The specific modification introduced by Mr. A.I.
 Clark, Attorney-General for Tasmania, is the provision devised by him for eliminating the element of chance in the selection and distribution of quota-excesses or surplus transfer votes."
 The provision described as "Clark's own" was the Gregory method (later also adopted for the 1925 election of the Irish Senate), to transfer all votes to 'next order of preference' (the next usable marked preference), rather than a random sample.

-In 1896, after several failed attempts, Clark was successful in getting a system of proportional representation adopted by the Tasmanian Parliament, but it was accepted only on a trial basis in the two main cities, Hobart (to elect 6 MPs) and Launceston (to elect 4 MPs).
+In 1896, after several failed attempts, Clark succeeded in having a system of proportional representation adopted by the Tasmanian Parliament.
+It was accepted only on a trial basis in the two main cities, Hobart (to elect 6 MPs) and Launceston (to elect 4 MPs).
 This first 'Hare-Clark system', as it was immediately known, was renewed annually until suspended in 1902.
-Clark, never in robust health, died at his home 'Rosebank' in Battery Point on 14 November 1907, just as the adoption of permanent proportional representation struggled through Parliament and over a year before it was used for the first time throughout Tasmania at the general election in April 1909.
-District magnitude was set at five in each district - each district elected five members.
+Clark, never in robust health, died at his home 'Rosebank' in Battery Point on 14 November 1907, just as the adoption of permanent proportional representation struggled through Parliament and over a year before it was used for the first time throughout Tasmania in the 1909 Tasmanian state election.
+Districts were used (not state-wide districting), and district magnitude was five in each district - each district elected five members.

 Hare-Clark has been used continuously for Tasmanian state elections since 1909 for the House of Assembly.
 (Tasmania's Legislative Council is elected by Instant-runoff voting, the same system as is used to elect members of the Australian House of Representatives.)

 In the 1901 Australian federal election, the Hare-Clark system was used to elect 5 members for the Division of Tasmania, as the Federal voting rules were determined by the State.

-The Hare-Clark System was implemented to elect the New South Wales Legislative Assembly in the 1920 elections, however Jack Lang changed the electoral system back to single member electorates prior to the 1927 state election.
+The Hare-Clark System was implemented to elect the New South Wales Legislative Assembly in the 1920 elections.
+However Jack Lang changed the electoral system back to first past the post in single member electorates prior to the 1927 state election.

 The Hare-Clark System has been used to elect the Australian Capital Territory Legislative Assembly since 1992.

 Evolution

 Features of Hare-Clark have evolved over time.
 Until 1942, candidates were listed in alphabetic order rather than grouped together by party.
 Robson Rotation, where the order candidates appeared on ballot papers is randomised, was introduced in 1980.
-This has the effect of reducing any advantage a candidate has by appearing at the top of a party list, so as to eliminate any influence of donkey votes.
+This had the effect of reducing any advantage a candidate had by appearing at the top of a party list, so as to eliminate any influence of donkey votes.

 As well, district magnitude (the number of seats used in districts) has changed since 1896.